realvjy/nxt-lnk/README.md

 ```

 ## Getting Started

+Use any editor to work on editing.
+I use [vscode](https://code.visualstudio.com/)

 First, run the development server:
 ```bash
 npm run dev
 # or